apache/sling-maven-plugin/src/site/markdown/bundle-installation.md

 ### WebDAV PUT

 It's also possible to use *HTTP PUT* instead of POST leveraging the [WebDAV bundle from Sling](https://sling.apache.org/documentation/development/repository-based-development.html).
-This will create a new Sling resource containing the OSGi bundle in the underlying repository.
+This will create a new JCR node containing the OSGi bundle in the underlying repository.
 From there it needs to be picked up by the [JCR Installer](https://sling.apache.org/documentation/bundles/jcr-installer-provider.html) to be actually installed in the OSGi container.
 The latter happens *asynchronously*.
 It is important that the bundle resource is uploaded to a location of the repository which is actually watched by the JCR installer (by default only resources below a resource called `install`).

 ### Sling POST Servlet

 Since version 2.1.8 you can also leverage the [Sling POST servlet](https://sling.apache.org/documentation/bundles/manipulating-content-the-slingpostservlet-servlets-post.html) for uploading the bundle to the repository.
 The subsequent installation is being performed *asynchronously* by the JCR Installer (similar to the WebDAV PUT approach).

+## Undeploy/Uninstall

+### Felix Web Console

+The plugin by default places an *HTTP POST* request to the [Felix Web Console](https://felix.apache.org/documentation/subprojects/apache-felix-web-console/web-console-restful-api.html#post-requests).
+This will achieve both uninstallation of the bundle in one request *synchronously*.

+### WebDAV PUT

+An *HTTP DELETE* request is issued which is handled by the [WebDAV bundle from Sling](https://sling.apache.org/documentation/development/repository-based-development.html).
+This will remove the JCR node containing the OSGi bundle in the underlying repository.
+From there it needs to be picked up by the [JCR Installer](https://sling.apache.org/documentation/bundles/jcr-installer-provider.html) to be actually uninstalled in the OSGi container.
+The latter happens *asynchronously*.

+### Sling POST Servlet

+An *HTTP DELETE* request is issued which is handled by the [Sling POST servlet](https://sling.apache.org/documentation/bundles/manipulating-content-the-slingpostservlet-servlets-post.html).
+This will remove the resource containing the OSGi bundle in the underlying repository.
+The subsequent uninstallation is being performed *asynchronously* by the JCR Installer (similar to the WebDAV PUT approach).

 ## Intermediate Resources

 For both WebDAV PUT and Sling POST servlet installation, intermediate resources (i.e. non-existing parent resources)